mybiblelog/mybiblelog-nuxt/CONTRIBUTING.md

    ```

    This will start both the API server (Express) and the Nuxt.js frontend with hot reload.

-   At times the proxy between the servers will disconnect during the hot reload process.
-   Simply stop and restart the servers if this happens.

 5. **Access the application**
    - Frontend: <http://localhost:3000>